Lynda Tilley – Executive Director

 416-466-9987 Ext.
 307

-With more than 23 years’ experience in corporate and development work, Maureen joined the Moorelands team as Director, Development & Communications in December 2013.
-Prior to coming to Moorelands, Maureen was responsible for program management, partnership development, events management and media stewardship for a variety of national charities including the Learning Partnership and Raising the Roof.
+With more than 23 years’ experience in corporate and development work, Maureen joined the Moorelands Kids as Director, Development & Communications in December 2013.
+Prior to coming to Moorelands Kids, Maureen was responsible for program management, partnership development, events management and media stewardship for a variety of national charities including the Learning Partnership and Raising the Roof.
 A passionate believer in collaborative solutions, Maureen has a particular focus on public engagement, brand building, community and corporate partnership, with a strong interest in causes that support children, youth and poverty reduction.
 Born and raised in Toronto, Maureen holds an Honours, Bachelor of Commerce with a double major in marketing and finance.
 Maureen is proud to be a member of the Association of Fundraising Professionals.

 Min Lin – Controller